Jump back in time for a unique understanding into two distinct periods of Paisley’s rich textile history.

 On crossing the yard, you will discover the house of a foreman of a nearby mill in the mid-19th century.
 Within this house, visitors can experience what family life was like within the kitchen/living area, bedroom, children’s room and parlour.
 Each room is decorated to represent various time periods from the late 19th into the early 20th century.

-The Sma’ Shot Cottages are a major tourist attraction of historical significance in the Renfrewshire area – during your visit you will see why.
+The Sma’ Shot Cottages are a major tourist attraction of historical significance in the Renfrewshire area – take a step back in time with a guided tour followed by a delicious Afternoon Tea.

 April – September